kgish/dotfiles/README.md

 # Dot files

 This is where I keep all my valuable dot files for safe keeping.
+These describe my environment for the following:

+* vim
+* bash
+* ctags
+* curl
+* gem
+* git
+* irb
+* profile
+* gnu screen
+* tmux

 ## Installation